Team Westwood Solution for MIDOG 2025 Challenge: An Ensemble-CNN-Based Approach For Mitosis Detection And Classification: Methods

-\textbf{Dataset} We included MIGOG++ \cite{aubreville2023comprehensive}, MITOS\_WSI\_CMC \cite{aubreville2020completely}, and MITOS\_CCMCT \cite{bertram2019large} for model training and validation (70,724 mitoses in total).
+We included MIDOG++\cite{aubreville2023comprehensive}, MITOS\_WSI\_CMC\cite{aubreville2020completely}, and MITOS\_C CMCT\cite{bertram2019large} for model training and validation (70,724 mitoses in total).
 Approximately $\sim$90\% of the slides or regions of interest (ROIs) were used for model training, and the rest for validation.
-To train the nnUNetV2, we randomly cropped 253,703 (512$\times$512-pixel) patches from the training slides/ROIs.
+To train the nnUNetV2, we cropped 253,703 (512$\times$512-pixel) patches from the training slides/ROIs, including positive patches randomly cropped around ground truth labels and negative patches randomly cropped from background.
 Both ground-truth mitoses and hard-negative mimickers were treated as positives (to improve the sensitivity, for nnUNetV2 training only).
 For each positive, we synthesized the segmentation mask by drawing a filled circle (45-pixel radius) centered at its location.
 The trained nnUNetV2 with the best sensitivity was then applied to both training and validation slides/ROIs.
 From all segmentation hotspot centroids, we extracted 140$\times$140-pixel patches (141,224 positives and 2,044,045 negatives\footnote{{The positives consist of 70,971 samples from ground-truth, 67,206 true positive predictions, and 3,047 false negatives by nnUNetV2.
 The negatives are false positive predictions by nnUNetV2.}}) for subsequent CNN training.